 Common Hormone Therapy Programs for Women

 Which hormones you take and when you take them is called your hormone therapy (HT) program, or regimen.
 Your program is tailored for you, based on certain factors.
 These factors include whether you have a uterus and what your risk of cancer is.
 Whether or not you have reached menopause is also a factor.
 Note that there are both risks and benefits to HT.
-Discuss these with your doctor before starting an HT program.
+Discuss these with your health care provider before starting an HT program.

-Cyclic Estrogen and Progestin
+Cyclic estrogen and progestin

 You take estrogen all month and progestin about half the month.
 This method is based on a normal menstrual cycle.
 You will have some of the same symptoms, such as bleeding.
 This program helps reduce your risk of uterine cancer.